disease of the pancreas. refer to you better to the doctor, do not self-medicate ...

 run to the doctor .... and then the heels will turn cold ....

-The main causes of the development of pancreas diseases are alcohol abuse and cholelithiasis.
+The main causes of pancreas are alcohol abuse and cholelithiasis.
 Alcoholic pancreatitis occurs in 25-60% of cases, mainly in men.
-Pancreatitis that occurs against the background of gallbladder diseases covers 25-40%, are more common in women.
-To these two groups adjoins the third disease of the duodenum, and the fourth, the smallest group unites various causes.
-This includes injuries, the intake of toxic drugs, infections, including hepatitis B and C, mumps virus (mumps), and high levels of fats in the blood.
-Chronic pancreatitis can develop against the background of diabetes mellitus.
+Pancreatitis occurring against the background of gallbladder diseases encompass 25-40%, are more common in women.
+The third diseases of the duodenum are adjacent to these two groups, and the fourth, the smallest group combines various causes.
+These include injuries, taking toxic drugs, infections, including hepatitis B and C, the mumps virus (mumps), and high levels of fat in the blood.
+Chronic pancreatitis can develop on the background of diabetes.
 There are hereditary pancreatitis.
-In the treatment of pancreatitis, the cause is not always removable, but its effects are usually amenable to correction.
+In the treatment of pancreatitis, the cause is not always treatable, but its effects are usually amenable to correction.
 Since one of the mechanisms for stimulating pancreatic secretion is increased release of hydrochloric acid, chronic pancreatitis uses drugs that reduce gastric secretion.
 Usually, non-absorbing antacids (aluminum-magnesium-containing), selective m-holinoblockers (pyrenesin), blockers of histamine H2 receptors (ranitidine, famotidine) are usually used in usual doses.
 Also, drugs that suppress the activity of pancreatic enzymes and reduce their destructive effects on the pancreas and other organs and tissues are used.
 Usually, aprotinin is used (tracisol in a dose of at least 100000 ED / day, contra-20000-40000 ED / day, gondoks 50000-100000 ED / day).
 These drugs are used in severe exacerbations of chronic pancreatitis (pain syndrome, hyperamilazemia, hyperamilazuria) intravenously drip with the speed of 4060 drops per minute after dilution in 400 ml 5% glucose solution or isotonic sodium chloride solution by the course of 710 days.
 Also, an amino-caproic acid is used in 100 ml 5% solution 12 once a day intravenously drip by the course of 510 days.
 In addition, the use of means that reduce pressure in the duct system of the pancreas (m-cholinoblockers and myotropic antispasmodics).
 With dyspeptic manifestations (heartburn, eructation, nausea) apply drugs that eliminate violations of gastroduodenal motility: metoclopramide 10 mg 23 times a day, domperidone, sulpiride 100 mg IM / 3 times a day.
 At a pancreatitis it is necessary to adhere to a diet all life.

 Pancreatitis is an inflammation of the pancreas.
 Development of the disease is favored by violations of bile outflow, non-compliance with diet, in particular abundant meat and fatty foods, alcohol consumption, hereditary predisposition, stress.